reactors-io/reactors-io.github.io/docs/0.6/isolates.md

 tracks their names, and can create new isolates when requested.
 We will use the default isolate system factory method -- `IsoSystem.default`.

+    val system = IsoSystem.default("default-system")

+Now that we have a valid `system`, we can run isolates.
+We do this by invoking the `isolate` method on `system`, and passing it a `Proto` object.
+The `Proto` object is a descriptor for the isolate -- it contains the isolate class, optional arguments, custom name, and a few other things.
+Here is how we start the `HiIso` isolate:

+    val ch = system.isolate(Proto[HiIso])

 ## Isolate Communication